BILLY BISHOP / KERRISDALE LEGION - B.C./Yukon No.176

 Work with Legion:

-During covid I have joined my local Legion branch, Billy Bishop/Kerrisdale No 176, in hopes to apply my acquired skills towards Legion’s daily operations.
-I currently hold a position as the Executive Director at the Royal Canadian Legion Branch 176 Billy Bishop / Kerrisdale, as well as the Chair of the Marketing Department.
+During COVID I joined my local Legion branch, Billy Bishop/Kerrisdale No 176, in hopes to apply my acquired skills towards Legion’s daily operations.
+I currently hold the position as the First Vice-Presidenton the Executive as as well as the Chairs of Marketing and Kitchen.
 Since, I enjoyed being involved in operations, special planning and budgeting, while also overseeing the marketing team, and executing all advertising initiatives.
 For the benefit of Billy Bishop/Kerrisdale Legion longevity, I make all efforts to build strong relationships with local business and community.

 Current Executive Members seeking